the13fools/lets-get-lost/pages/peach season.md

 Our meandering journey to the land of leaves begins at breakfast.
 One of the great secrets of summer in western massachussets is the peaches.
 They are juicy, sweet, and fragrant, a full sensory experience.

-One suggested explanation for this is that the peaches in this corner of the world are actually shadows of even fuller hyper-peaches (in the spirit of [flatland](http://www.math.harvard.edu/~knill/mathmovies/swf/flatland1965.html) or this great hungarian [animation](anim.mome.hu/en/films/rabbitanddeer/) animated short).
+One suggested explanation for this is that the peaches in this corner of the world are actually shadows of even fuller hyper-peaches (in the spirit of [flatland](http://www.math.harvard.edu/~knill/mathmovies/swf/flatland1965.html) or this great hungarian [animated short](anim.mome.hu/en/films/rabbitanddeer/)).
 In our mini, we started along this thought, and arrived a way of building up a 3-ball and 3-sphere (actually a 3-peach and 3-peel) from lower dimentional versions.

 A full reproduction of this exercise will have to come another time.
 On a high level though, what we did was explored the construction of 3-spheres via [Heegaard Splitting](https://en.wikipedia.org/wiki/Heegaard_splitting).
 In particular, the class independently arrived at a similar construction to the one discussed [here](http://www.geocities.ws/jsfhome/Think4d/Hyprsphr/envsintr.html).